Kai Franz

 In 2009 Kai was nominated as a Fulbright Scholar.
 The fellowship gave him the chance to expand his critical thinking through the lens of fine art while enrolling in an MFA program at the Rhode Island School of Design in 2009/10.

 After his studies in Rhode Island, Kai moved to Princeton, New Jersey, where he continued his art practice while also enrolling in the Master program in architecture at Princeton University.
 He was awarded the 2011 KPF Traveling Fellowship and graduated with honors for exceptional talent and ability in design (Underwood Prize), outstanding service and commitment to the school and professional merit (Alpha Roh Chi Medal) and general academic excellence (Herny Adams Medal) from Princeton in 2012.
-Currently Kai lives and works in Providence, RI.
+Today Kai lives and works in Providence, RI and Berlin.

 Furthermore, Kai taught from 2007 - 2010 and the ETH Zurich, McGill University, Montreal, Canada, the Rhode Island School of Design and since 2010 at Princeton University.
-In 2013 he will be teaching at RISD.
+Since 2014 he is an Assitant Professor at RISD, where he teaches Spatial Dynamics within the division of Experimental and Foundation Studies.

 Kai Franz exhibited his work in group and solo exhibitions including the "ELO - Electronic Literature Organization", 2010, "Digital Media Biannual" at RISD, 2010, "Pixilerations v.7" 2010 and the "Break It Down" show at RISD, 2011 and most recently at the VFBK Kunst-Raum in Cologne, Germany.